jpda/aad-modernization/readme.md

 - Add `AuthorizeErrorAttribute`, which redirects to an error page if the user is not in a role specified for the action.
 Otherwise we end up in a redirect loop.
 - Add an error page for showing arbitrary error messages.
 - Add an `AuthenticationFailed` notification handler for openid.

+## aad-resolve-group-names
+Permissions required: `openid profile` (e.g., `https://graph.microsoft.com/User.Read`), `https://graph.microsoft.com/Directory.Read.All` :warning:
+Back to our groups, if we get guids and want to resolve them to actual names, we need to do that via the graph.
+Until the new preview features arrived to send samAccountName in the claimset, this was an option to prevent modifying code from group name to aad group guid.
+- Since we need to query the graph for group names, our app needs more permissions to accomplish this.
+While `Groups.Read.All` seems to make sense on the surface, it actually grants access to significantly more than you'd expect - not only is it group metadata, it's data _within_ those groups.
+We'll use `Directory.Read.All` here, although that's still a lot of access.
+Our next iteration will address this.
+- Once we've added the permission, we need to change our grant type to include an authorization_code, then swap that code for an access token.
+We're going to use it immediately so no need to worry about caching.
+- We'll also need to add a client secret or certificate to our app to authenticate during the authorization_code callback.
+Azure offers a few different ways to store secrets - check out KeyVault and Managed Service Identity before putting a secret in your configuration files.